nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

      west build -b frdmk64f examples/demo_apps/hello_world --cmake-only
      ```

-     You can ignore "--cmake-only", then the projecrt will be built.
+     You can ignore `--cmake-only`, then the project will be built.
    - Run guiconfig target

      ```bash